 MISNS is dedicated to serving others in any way that we can.
 Based on our research and the work of others in the field with whom we have alliances, we have developed continuing education units, conferences and internships.
 Using virtual classroom platforms, social media networks, and international partners, we provide training to practitioners around the world.
 Check out some of our services below.

-- Participants will receive a certificate worth 12-15 hours of continuing education.
+- Participants will receive up to 12 hours of continuing education credit.